 February 6, 2017

 Women and girls have a fundamental right to safety.
 This safety is a precursor to development and growth, in order for girls and women to be able to build more prosperous lives for themselves, their families, their communities and their country.
-This week's Girls' Leadership Forum post features women from Washington, DC and girls from Ethiopia, Eritrea, India, and Haiti on the safety in the streets and in public spaces.
+This week’s Girls’ Leadership Forum post features girls from Ethiopia, Nigeria, and Mali about the impact of politics on women, and women’s participation in the political system.

 Street Harassment is Gender-Based Violence